NittenRenegade/GIT_test_repo/README.md

 This repositiry using for some experiments with git system

-Need to add some ubuntu features
+Need to add some ubuntu features.